Steamed Dumplings

 Mixing dumpling filling in a bowl.

-Step 1: Dumpling Filling.
-Combine the ground pork, shrimp, chopped scallions, ginger, and all the seasonings together.
-Mix well and set aside.
+Make the Dumpling Filling.
+Just mix together the ground pork, shrimp, chopped scallions, ginger, and all the seasonings.
+Give it a good mix and set it aside.

 Adding pork filling on a dumpling wrapper.